Safest Teeth Whiteners

 In this article

-A dentophobe is someone with a deep fear (phobia) of going to the dentist.
-Terms for this condition include dentophobia and dental anxiety.
+Dentophobia is a deep fear (phobia) of going to the dentist.
+The condition is also known as dental anxiety.

-Most adults in the United States experience some level of dental anxiety.
-But some avoid going to the dentist altogether.
+Most adults in the United States experience some level of dental anxiety but can still make a visit to the dentist.
+However, there are some who avoid going for a checkup altogether.

-One study estimated approximately 36 percent of the population is afflicted by dental anxiety.
+One study estimated approximately 36% of the population is afflicted by dental anxiety, with 75% being adults.

-It affects both sexes, but is twice as common in women as in men (4.6 vs 2.7 percent, respectively).5
+It also found another 12% suffer from extreme dental fear of the dentist.1 Dentophobia affects both sexes but is twice as common in women as in men (4.6% vs 2.7%, respectively).5

 For example, someone who experiences a perforation of the sinus cavity from a tooth extraction may have anxiety about going to the dentist again.

-Various anxiety disorders may cause dentophobia, such as:
+Various anxiety disorders may also cause dentophobia, such as:

 Some symptoms of dental phobia include:

-Below are some common treatment options available for dental phobia:
+Fortunately, there are ways to combat dental anxiety.
+Below are some common treatment options available for dentophobia:

 They may also prescribe anxiety medications such as Xanax or Valium before a dental procedure.

 Some dental practices include psychologists on staff.
-These psychologists help patients manage their dentophobia through behavioral and relaxation techniques.
+These psychologists help people manage their dentophobia through behavioral and relaxation techniques.

-Dental patients can practice some of these behavioral therapy techniques on their own, too.
+People can also practice some of these behavioral therapy techniques at home.

-If the patient believes that they can trust the dentist they choose, they’re likely to feel less afraid.
+If a person believes that they can trust the dentist they choose, they’re likely to feel less afraid.
 They may even request to meet with the dentist prior to a procedure to make sure that they feel comfortable.

 A dentist can prescribe a variety of medications to treat a patient’s anxiety.
 This is known as sedation dentistry.

-Xanax may help dental anxiety in patients.
-However, Xanax is just one of the ways that dentists can help treat dentophobia in patients.
+Xanax may help with dental anxiety in patients.
+However, it is just one of the ways that dentists can help treat dentophobia in patients.

 The biggest concern with avoiding a dental appointment due to anxiety is developing poor dental hygiene.
 Dental visits are necessary — even for anxious patients — to keep health problems at bay.